How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 | Outdoor patios | 15% to 20% |

-Dry Laying the Pattern Before Installation
+Step 5: Dry Lay the Pattern Before Installation

 Dry laying helps you:

-- Confirm the alternating color sequence.
+- Confirm the alternating color sequence stays correct across the room.

-- Test grout spacing.
+- Test grout spacing before committing to it.

-Finding the Best Starting Point
+Step 6: Find the Best Starting Point

 - In an entryway, center the pattern from the front door or main opening.